hercules-team/augeasfacter/README.md

 Using in Puppet
 ----------------

 When used inside Puppet, the plugin will still load facts defined in `/etc/augeasfacter.conf`.
-However, it will allow you to deploy facts using i[pluginsync](http://docs.puppetlabs.com/guides/plugins_in_modules.html).
+However, it will also allow you to deploy facts using [pluginsync](http://docs.puppetlabs.com/guides/plugins_in_modules.html).

 In order to do so, simply create `.conf` files in the `lib/augeasfacter/` directory of your modules: